-As of December 31, 2022, we had 59 full-time employees and one part-time employee.
+As of December 31, 2023, we had 57 full-time employees.
 Our employees are not represented by any collective bargaining group.
 Management believes that we have good working relations with our employees.

 TAXATION

 Cullman Bancorp, Inc. and Cullman Savings Bank are subject to federal and state income taxation in the same general manner as other corporations, with some exceptions discussed below.
 The following discussion of federal and state taxation is intended only to summarize certain pertinent tax matters and is not a comprehensive description of the tax rules applicable to Cullman Bancorp, Inc. or Cullman Savings Bank.
 Our federal and state tax returns have not been audited for the past five years.